Accenture/mercury/README.md

 To enable this feature, you can simply set "tracing=true" in the rest.yaml configuration of the rest-automation helper application.

+## Kafka compatibility

+As of December 2020, Mercury has been tested and deployed with Apache Kafka, Confluent Kafka, IBM Event Streams / Message Hub and Microsoft Azure Event Hubs.

 ## Other consideration

 - Timestamp: the Mercury system uses UTC time and ISO-8601 string representation when doing serialization. https://en.wikipedia.org/wiki/ISO_8601